 The Google Health team in London is a diverse crowd of backgrounds.
 As many might not be familiar with the hospital environment, I designed a set of 11 posters to bridge that gap, and help create empathy for our users.

-I designed this pair of posters to communicate some of the tools clinicians use to assess and monitor the conditions of in-patients: the ABCDE approach helps health-care professionals to focus on the most life-threatening clinical problems, while vital signs are recorded to monitor a patient's trend, highlighting any early signs of deterioration.
+I designed this pair of posters to communicate some of the tools clinicians use to assess and monitor the conditions of in-patients.
+The ABCDE approach helps health-care professionals to focus on the most life-threatening clinical problems, while vital signs are recorded to monitor a patient's trend, highlighting any early signs of deterioration.

-Common across hospitals in the UK, the National Early Warning Score chart helps standardise the assessment and response to acute illness.
+Common across hospitals in the UK, the National Early Warning Score chart (below) helps standardise the assessment and response to acute illness.
 While relying on manual input, this impressive piece of design manages to visually outline a patient's trend in both overview and detail.

 This set of posters tries to paint the change between the hospital from daytime to out-of-hours.
 What's the impact of attention fatigue while each clincian is responsible for more patients?